merlynjocol/Covid_Dashboards_OpenData/README.md

 The main goal of this project is to built and deploy interactive dashboards using open data and data analysis

-## Run the Dashboard
+# Run the Dashboard

 https://share.streamlit.io/merlynjocol/covid_dashboards_opendata/main/covid_opendata.py

-In order to install streamlit and show the streamlit dashboard, please refer to the official website: https://streamlit.io/#install
+1. Select the TIME PERIOD.
+The data is daily from 01-01-2020

-In order to install other libraries, the team used pip install {} on an anaconda terminal.
+2. Select the COUNTRY or COUNTRIES, the METRIC to analyse and the interval

-NB: you have to pip install folium and pip install streamlit-folium
+3. Select NORMALIZED data if you want to do analyses of the metrics relative by population in the country

 # Dataset
  The dataset  is from OurWorldData